OPTIMIZATION OF SECONDARY AND TERTIARY PACKAGING

 – to allow customers to recycle it

-Testing the materials, the packaging, unit loads or the products itself with transport simulation testing equipment leads companies to:
+Testing the materials, the packaging, unit loads, or the products themselves with transport simulation testing equipment leads companies to:

 • Redesign the packaging: an effective re-engineering of packaging cuts costs and waste while retaining brand benefits and consumer appeal.
 Furthermore, it allows companies to lower transport costs by resizing the size of the packaging to ship safely, optimizing the space in the chosen means of transport to the maximum.

 – Reduce the use of stretch film by testing the unit load to optimize the packaging.
-This will contribute to reducing costs by reducing the use hours of the wrapping machine, decreasing the packaging waste and lower the CO2 emissions by reducing the weight of the load to be transported.
+This will contribute to reducing costs by reducing the use hours of the wrapping machine, decreasing the packaging waste, and lowering the CO2 emissions by reducing the weight of the load to be transported.

 Solutions regarding the tertiary packaging process with transport simulation testing technologies